apache/nuttx/configs/sim/README.txt

 pktradio

-  This configuration is identical to the 'sixlowpan configuration described below EXCEPT that is uses the genericl packet radio loopback network device.
+  This configuration is identical to the 'sixlowpan configuration described below EXCEPT that is uses the generic packet radio loopback network device.

 sixlowpan